kcstorm/Pewlett-Hackard-Analysis/README_PHA_scope.md

-# Module 7: Pewlett-Hackard Analsis Challenge Scope
+# Module 7: Pewlett-Hackard Analysis Challenge Scope
 ***
 ## **Deliverable Requirements**

-**1.0 The Number fo Retiring Employees by Title**
+**1.0 The Number of Retiring Employees by Title**

 Using the exiting Employee_Database from Module 7:

 *1.1 Create a Retirement Titles Table*

-* A query is written and executed to create a Retirement Titles table for employees whoe are born between January 1, 1952 and December 31, 1955.
+* A query is written and executed to create a Retirement Titles table for employees who were born between January 1, 1952 and December 31, 1955.

 * The Retirement Titles table is exported as retirement_titles.csv.

-* A query is written and exectuted to create a Unique Titles table that contains the employee number, first and last names, and most recent title.
+* A query is written and executed to create a Unique Titles table that contains the employee number, first and last names, and most recent title.

 * The Unique Titles table is exported as unique_titles.csv.